GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

         appBar: AppBar(),
         body: Center(
           //WhenRebuilder is a widget that is used to subscribe to an observable model.
-          //It exhaustively goes through the four possible status of the state and define the corresponding widget.
+          //It exhaustively goes through the four possible status of the state to force you to define the corresponding widget.
           child: WhenRebuilder<Counter>(
             observe: () => RM.create(Counter(0)),
             rmKey: counterRMKey,
-            //Before and action
+            //Before any action
             onIdle: () => Text('Tap to increment the counter'),
             //While waiting for and asynchronous task to end
             onWaiting: () => Center(